 This is liable to change in the future.

-A go_test() rule builds a native binary from the supplied set of Go source files and a generated main file.
-It's similar to the go test command.
+go_test() rule builds a native binary from the specified Go source and resource files—and a generated main file.
+It's similar to the

 The name of the rule.

 The set of source files to be compiled by this rule. .go files will be compiled with the Go compiler, .s files will be compiled with the assembler, and everything else is assumed to be files that may be

 Specify the library that this internal test is testing.
 This will copy the

 depsfrom the target specified so you don't have to duplicate them.